LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

 How do I write code that will compile easily across multiple operating systems?
    While we cannot provide a complete cross-platform programming tutorial here, we can at least provide some guidance.
-The simplest way to make sure things compile across platforms is to make sure you use standard library functions (from ``stdio.h`` and ``stdlib.h``) as much as possible: functions like ``strcpy()``, ``malloc()``, and ``strcmp()`` are always available on all platforms.
+The simplest way to make sure code compiles across platforms is to make sure you use standard library functions (from ``stdio.h`` and ``stdlib.h``) as much as possible: functions like ``strcpy()``, ``malloc()``, and ``strcmp()`` are always available on all platforms.
 Also note that \*nix platforms are case-sensitive, so when you